Other safety measures

 Settings should maintain an accurate register of absences of children and any assistants and whether these are due to suspected or confirmed COVID-19.
 This will enable employers to maintain records on staffing capacity in individual settings and to make judgements about whether it will be necessary to close settings temporarily.

-If an outbreak is confirmed, childminders should work with their local HPT to manage it.
-Actions that childminders may need to be involved in include (but are not restricted to):
+Early year settings will be expected to work closely with their local HPT to resolve such situations.
+Actions that childminders may need to be involved in when cases of COVID-19 arise in staff or children include (but are not restricted to):

 - implementing enhanced infection, prevention and control measures.